twhelan25/tryhackme-Thompson/README.md

 ![buster](https://github.com/user-attachments/assets/0d164a8c-413a-4726-9167-fb3c4ceac7d5)

 When we visit the /manager directory a pop up prompts for user and password.
 I tried some of the usual defaults but no luck.
-However, when we click cancel it shows us some credentials:
+However, when we click cancel it shows us some default credentials, I also found that these are common default credentials:

 ![creds](https://github.com/user-attachments/assets/6425c364-4cf7-414a-b4fc-b106bce24ce7)

 Refresh the page and use those credentials to log into the manger site.
 Here we see a listing of directories plus an upload panel for war files.
-Let's use msfvenom to create a war reverse shell payload:
+Let's use msfvenom to create a war file reverse shell payload:

 ![msf](https://github.com/user-attachments/assets/4076239d-b668-4fb2-9f6a-103313808642)

 Now, we just need to upload the file.
-After that, we just need to click on the war file that is listed above.
-And we have a shell as tomcat:
+Then set up a net cat listener on your choosen port.
+After that, we just need to click on the war file that is listed above, amoung the other directory listings.
+And we have a shell as tomcat!

 ![shell](https://github.com/user-attachments/assets/91b3499b-8fd4-4ab7-9d68-2d5f70d4db42)